 Custom Miniatures and conversion parts for use any almost any Wargaming setting - Sci-Fi, Fantasy, Medieval, Napoleonic, Alternative World War, Post-Apocalyptic, Jungle, Trench and more!

 Our customers have used Regiments miniatures in established wargames like Warhammer 40,000™, Necromunda™ and Deadzone™, as well as smaller independent games including

 INQ28, Realities Edge™, Frostgrave™, mordheim™, Spectre Operations™, Zona Alfa™ This Is Not A Test™ and more!
 (Games mentioned here are the property of their respective owners and are given as examples of possible use based on customer feedback.
 Regiments miniatures are not endorsed by or associated with any other wargame publishers.)

 Build a squad with any combination of parts - Male and Female Miniature options, Command Squads, Infantry Squads, Specialist Weapon Squads, Heavy Weapon Squads and more are available!

-Over 200 different conversion bits and kits available now, with plans to continue adding new options!
+Over 400 different conversion bits and kits available, with regular new additions!